jklingsporn/vertx-jooq-async/README.md

 # vertx-jooq-async
 The _real_ async version of [vertx-jooq](https://github.com/jklingsporn/vertx-jooq-async): a [jOOQ](http://www.jooq.org/)-CodeGenerator to create [vertx](http://vertx.io/)-ified DAOs and POJOs!
-This time with a [_real_ asynchronous driver](https://github.com/mauricio/postgresql-async) that is available for Vertx and therefore perfectly qualifies for another API.
+This time with a [_real_ asynchronous driver](https://github.com/mauricio/postgresql-async).
 That's right - no JDBC.

 ## differences to vertx-jooq
 This project uses jOOQ for code-generation and to render queries.
 The query execution is done by the `AsyncJooqSQLClient` which wraps a `io.vertx.ext.asyncsql.AsyncSQLClient`.
+The `executeAsync`-method has been removed from `VertxDao`, instead you need to call the `client()` method on the DAO to execute custom SQL-statements (see example below) on the `AsyncJooqSQLClient`.

 ## example
 ```
 //Setup your jOOQ configuration
 Configuration configuration = new DefaultConfiguration();
 configuration.set(SQLDialect.MYSQL); //or SQLDialect.POSTGRES
-//no other DB-Configuration necessary because we only use jOOQ to render our statements - not for excecution
+//no other DB-Configuration necessary because jOOQ is only used to render our statements - not for excecution

 //setup Vertx
 Vertx vertx = Vertx.vertx();